 If you’ve turned to Instagram for some good ol’ travel inspiration, you’ll know that photos can sometimes be highly curated, presenting almost unreal expectations of certain destinations.

 We’re here to tell you that Norway’s #igtravel credentials are totally true, and well-deserved!

-Norway is extremely popular with visitors, travel bloggers, cruise lovers, and mountain hikers, and for good reason.
+Norway is extremely popular with visitors, travel bloggers, cruise lovers, and mountain hikers, and for good reasons.
 The photos that people take amidst fjords, atop mountains or through lush valleys, are why Norway is absolutely worth a visit.

-If they haven’t convinced yet that you should visit this Nordic gem, we’ve put together a list of the best and most picturesque places in Norway: that garner much-deserved Instagram attention from locals and visitors alike.
+If they haven’t convinced you yet that you should visit this Nordic gem, we’ve put together a list of the best and most picturesque places in Norway: that garner much-deserved Instagram attention from locals and visitors alike.

 1. Geirangerfjord and Nærøyfjord

 They are both among the longest and deepest fjords in the world, so it’s easy to let them inspire you.
 Imagine yourself cruising over peaceful water, looking up at the mighty peaks above, and gliding past thundering waterfalls.

 And did you know they are both part of Norway’s UNESCO World Heritage listed sites?
 They made the list in 2005, so don’t take it just from us (or from hundreds of Insta stories), they are recognised and celebrated around the world for their ‘outstanding universal value’.